Signa Daum Shanks

 Signa A. Daum Shanks is an Indigenous Law scholar from Saskatchewan.
-She is a professor at the Osgoode Hall Law School in Toronto, Canada.

 She teaches Torts, Indigenous governance and history.
-Her research is concerned with Law and Economics, and Indigenous Governance.
-She serves as a board member and is the Secretary of the Ontario Bar Association.
+Her research is concerned with Law and Economics, and Indigenous Governance and she serves as a board member and is the Secretary of the Ontario Bar Association.
+She is currently a law professor at the University of Ottawa Faculty of Law.

 Education

 Daum Shanks obtained a Honours Bachelor of Arts from the University of Saskatchewan and a Master of Arts from Western University in history.
 During her MA she received training in French translation as well as the eighteenth century legal system in New France.
 She obtained an LLB from Osgoode in 1999, and an LLM from the University of Toronto.
 She has a PhD in History from the Western University.
 Daum Shanks articled at Saskatchewan Justice and clerked at the Land Claims Court of South Africa.
 She participated in Osgoode’s Intensive Program in Aboriginal Lands, Resources and Governments.